aarshpatel1/os-sem-4/assignment4.md

 ## Answer the short questions:

-Here are concise pointwise answers to your short questions:

----

 ### **1. What is the use of the `sudo` command in Linux?**

 - Allows a permitted user to execute commands as a superuser or another user.